gregology/gregology.github.io/_posts/2010-04-19-islands-to-start-a-new-country.md

 Climate: Temperate
 Area: ~4km^2 spread over 4 atolls
 Location: 21°22′59″S 136°34′59″W﻿
-These atolls would be perfect for setting up a new country if they weren&#8217;t 230km away from the French nuclear testing site :(
+These atolls would be perfect for setting up a new country if they weren't 230km away from the French nuclear testing site :(

 **Ducie Island**
 [<img src="/wp-content/uploads/2010/04/DucieISS002-E-10044.png" alt="" title="Ducie Island" width="100%" height="auto"/>][8]